Micky373/end_to_end_sentiment_analysis/README.md

 > python app.py

-> Then go and on the terminal put this link (http://localhost:5000/)
+> Then go and on any browser put this link (http://localhost:5000/)

 > Then put any text in the text area then click submit